Death toll from day of clashes in Burundi capital rises to nearly 90

 "Sweep operations have finished now," Baratuza said, adding that officials confiscated weapons and ammunition.

-Unrest erupted in April when President Pierre Nkurunziza announced plans for a third term in office.
-A 12-year civil war, which ended in 2005, pitted rebel groups of the Hutu majority, including one led by Nkurunziza, against an army then led by the Tutsi minority.

-The latest turmoil has unnerved a region still volatile two decades after the genocide in neighbouring Rwanda, which has the same ethnic mix.
+Unrest in Burundi, which started in April when President Pierre Nkurunziza announced plans for a third term in office, has unnerved a region still volatile two decades after the genocide in neighboring Rwanda.

 Friday's clashes were condemned by the United States, which like other Western powers fears the Central African nation could slide back into ethnic conflict.